tyler-alway/KochavaMiniProject/README.md

 ## Docker
-- Docker must be installed
+Docker and docker-compose must be installed (and that is all, no need to install or follow any of the instructions above)

-- Currently Go must be installed (Working on fix this)
-- The go dependancies must be vendored (Working on fix this)
+To run use `docker-compose up` <br/>

-To run use `docker-compose up`
+To run tests use `docker-compose -f docker-compose.tests.yml up`

-##### Sample curls:
+## Sample curls:

 `$ curl -X POST -H "Content-Type: application/json" -d '{"endpoint":{"method":"GET","url":"http://sample_domain_endpoint.com/data?title={mascot}&image={location}&foo={bar}"},"data":[{"mascot":"Gopher","location":"https://blog.golang.org/gopher/gopher.png"}]}'  http://localhost/ingest.php`